webmachinelearning/model-loader/README.md

 Short answer: they can’t, under this initial proposal.

 But eventually this may need to be solved somehow.
 Data is often proprietary, and companies and organizations consider the ML model to be IP.
-For server-based inference, the model need never leave the remote server, which provides at least some level of protection.
+For server-based inference, the model never needs to leave the remote server, which provides at least some level of protection.

 For OS vendors, there could be a way to specify local URLs that cannot be read from JavaScript.
 Eg, a URL scheme like ml://.
 There may well be other solutions.
+Creating a new URL scheme is not very appealing.

 For web applications, maybe there’s a more DRM-like solution.
 Maybe the browser could have an encrypted model download space that’s write-only, and it could fetch the remotely stored model over a secure connection.
 Once downloaded, the model could be referenced, but no JavaScript library could read or access the contents.
 Only the internal implementation code could access the model directly.

+This requires further thought, by experts.

 ## How would a browser vendor actually implement the API?

 Naively, the hope is that the implementation would be a thin wrapper over native code that runs on the operating system.
-For example, the underlying ML implementation could be provided by WinML on Windows, the NN API on Android, CoreML on iOS, and ML Service in Chrome OS.
+For example, the underlying ML implementation could be provided by WinML on Windows, the NN API or future MLIR API on Android, CoreML on iOS, and ML Service in Chrome OS.
 The browser development team would not need much ML expertise in order to implement the API.

 After discussions with browser experts, it's clear that the browser needs to deeply understand the model and its internals, in order to avoid executing untrusted code.
 Only after parsing and validating thoroughly would a handoff to